aravindfz/ngx-toaster/README.md

 ```
 *************************

- 3. As this library uses Angular animations. `BrowserAnimationsModule` should also be imported to the `app.module`
+ 3. As this library uses Angular animations. `BrowserAnimationsModule` should also be imported to the `app.module`.
+More information on this module is available in the official documentation [**here**](https://angular.io/guide/animations#animations).
 ```
     import { BrowserAnimationsModule } from '@angular/platform-browser/animations';